cuteday/BlenderProc/README.md

+## About This Fork
+Adds the option of rendering with EEVEE(blender's realtime rendering engine). \
+Support saving the scene as .blend file at the end of pipeline.

 # BlenderProc

-## About This Fork
-This fork adds the option of rendering with EEVEE(blender's realtime rendering engine).

 <p align="center">
 <img src="readme.jpg" alt="Front readme image" width=500>